QUASARS06/SpamClassifierAppScript/README.md

 `email_spamify.js`

 ## Making it work in real-time
-This file only sends an email to spam when manually ran from Google App Script, to make it work automatically you need to make triggers which automatically fire this script after a specified amount of time (This is because there is no way to fire the script when the user receives a new email)
+The `email_spamify.js` script file only sends an email to spam-box when manually ran from Google App Script, to make it work automatically you need to make triggers which automatically fire this script after a specified amount of time (This is because there is no way to fire the script when the user receives a new email)\
 More at : https://developers.google.com/apps-script/guides/triggers